makerdao/community/processes/governance-facilitator-responsibilities.md

 * Ensure governance facilitators can make contact with ADs quickly and reliably in an emergency situation.
 * Coordinate emergency response as required in an emergency.
-* Coordinate emergency communcation as required in an emergency.
+* Coordinate emergency communication as required in an emergency.
 * Coordinate emergency governance actions (polls and/or executives) as required in an emergency.

 ### Endgame Governance Scope Management